New York State Route 19: Wyoming County

 After the short bend where it crosses the Wyoming County line, NY 19 bends slightly to the west as it comes into the hamlet of Pike 1 mi to the north.
 The hamlet itself does not present any major intersections; however, NY 19 meets NY 39, the main east–west road across southern Wyoming County, northeast of the hamlet.
 The two routes overlap for just over 0.5 mi before NY 19 turns back to the north and heads across mostly open fields to the next village, Gainesville, a few miles (kilometers) farther on.
 Again the intersecting state highway is displaced to the north of the village, where NY 78 heads off to the west despite being signed as a north–south route.

 The route heads northeast from Gainesville to the hamlet of Rock Glen outside of Silver Springs, where NY 19A returns to its parent route and NY 19 passes under the Norfolk Southern Railway-owned Southern Tier Line.
 A few miles (kilometers) farther on, NY 19 reaches another county seat, Warsaw.
-The highway, along with the intersecting U.S. Route 20A (US 20A), serves as one of the village's two commercial axes.
+The highway, along with the intersecting U.S. Route 20A (US 20A), serves as one of the village's two commercial axis.
 Upon leaving Warsaw to the north, NY 19, having trended slightly to the west since the state line, reaches its apex and begins to go slightly to the northeast for the remainder of the route.
 It begins this new course while running through the Wyoming Valley, formed by Oatka Creek, a tributary of the Genesee River.
 At the Middlebury–Covington town line, NY 19 takes a sudden right turn from its route to follow Schwytzer–East Bethany Road for 3 mi to Silver Lake Road, where it once again assumes a due north heading as it begins to parallel the Rochester and Southern Railroad and enters Genesee County.